All About Aurora Postage Stamp Trains

 Perhaps the best way to describe Faller's city bus is a loose cartoon mash-up—emphasis on loose—of the 1965 Mercedes-Benz O-302 urban and country buses (right), with a mix of doors and arched side windows, a fishbowl windshield, and some totally random, make-believe retro grille.
 Curiously, it also resembles a "New Look Era" ATA Flxible (below), although this is merely coincidental, since the ATA is an American bus that appeared in 1973.
 In a way it presaged the current craze in Japan of "shorty" versions of mass transit vehicles.

-There are three types of windows: blue-tinted, dark amber-tinted, and very pale green-tinted, bordering at times on clear; the pale green/clear windows have printed artwork of a driver and passengers (and had to have been rendered by someone's kid).
+There are three types of windows: blue-tinted, dark amber-tinted, and very pale green-tinted, bordering at times on clear; the pale green/clear windows have printed artwork of a driver and passengers (and had to have been rendered by someone's kid; see below).
 Yellow buses only have pale green/clear; red buses have either blue or pale green/clear; green and blue buses have either amber or pale green/clear.
-There may be a cream on red bus (right), although I can't tell if this is a genuine color, or if the white plastic suffered extreme discoloration.

 An open-frame motor mounted on its side drives the rear wheels through a worm/gear and spur gears.
 There's not much gear reduction, so the buses tend to be speed demons.
 Depending on how much use the bus saw and/or how carefully it was stored, the rubber tires may have dried out and fallen off the hubs.
 Also, the phosphor bronze pickup shoes are prone to oxidation and corrosion, especially when they're in prolonged contact with decomposing foam rubber; an extreme case is shown below.